 Lab rotation: This type of rotation should involve exposure to wet lab work, either involving actual experiments in the lab or a "shadowing" component where the student observes lab work and then helps to analyze the resulting data.
 Wet lab rotations may be mentored by faculty who are not affiliated with CMB.

 Research project: This type of project involves significant computational research.
-Students need to write a research report (max 10 pages) on a topic relevant to computational biology with a CMB faculty member.
-The report must include a section on existing literature on the research topic the student focused on.
+Students may provide a paper submitted to preprint servers, conferences, or journals on a topic relevant to computational biology with a CMB faculty member.

 The CMB journal club is CSE 590C, a weekly seminar on Readings and Research in Computational Biology offered every autumn, winter, and spring.
 A minimum of one quarter is required for the CMB certificate.
 In this seminar, senior students mentor beginning students by working together on presentations.